Undergraduate Lab Technical Aid

 Harvard Ed Portal Mentoring Program

-Become a Harvard Ed Portal Mentor.
-Each semester, upwards of 25 Harvard College undergraduate students are selected to serve as Ed Portal Mentors and guided by Susan L. Johnson, Manager of Teaching and Curriculum under the direction of Professor Robert A. Lue, Faculty Director of the Harvard Ed Portal.
-The Ed Portal Mentors engage with Allston-Brighton children of a variety of ages and backgrounds in science, math, writing, public speaking, technology and the arts.
+Susan Johnson, Assistant Director of Socially Engaged Learning, supervises the Harvard Ed Portal Mentoring Program through the Derek Bok Center for Teaching and Learning.
+Each semester, upwards of 25 undergraduates from across concentrations are selected to serve as mentors, engaging with Allston-Brighton children and teens in science, math, writing, public speaking, technology and the arts.
 Mentors are committed to the vision of the Ed Portal as a community of learning without limits, and strive to instill in local youth the understanding that learning is a lifelong process.
+If you are an undergraduate Life Sciences concentrator who is passionate about interdisciplinary learning and working with youth, please apply!
+Apply here to become a Harvard Ed Portal Mentor.